NickGrainger/DeLaMare-Makerspace-Schedule/README.md

 ## Future Plans
 Eventually, this project will be enhanced to:
 - Read booking data automatically from exported files from LibCal or directly from the LibCal Makerspace bookings webpage.
 - Automatically update the display based on live Makerspace bookings.
+Requires conversion of importer.py to JSON data first, then integration to the .js and .html files

 ## Project Context
 This project is developed specifically for the UNR DeLaMare Library Makerspace to provide a convenient, centralized digital display of machine availability and upcoming bookings.
 It will help Makerspace staff and users better coordinate use of resources.